 The fraction of triangles around a node (the mean across the network is also computed).
 A measure of functional segregation.
 Higher values reflect more clustered connectivity.
+Onneala et al.'s formula (the version from BCT).
 Two outputs, one has one value per node, one describes entire network.
+Clustering Coefficient (Zhang & Horvath):